HUSCHIENTE/AudioFormatConverter/README.md

 - --input_format : (Optional) The input audio format (default: m4a).
 - --output_format : (Optional) The output audio format (default: wav).
 - --max_threads : (Optional) Maximum number of threads for concurrent conversion (default: 8).
+- --target_sample_rate (int) : Target sample rate (default: None, no change).
+- --show_scanning_progress : (Optional) This flag, when included in the command, enables the display of a progress bar during the scanning phase of audio files.
+By default, it's set to False, meaning that no scanning progress bar is displayed.
+Users can include this flag to see the progress of the scanning process if desired.

 ## Examples